Walkthrough: Run tests and view code coverage

 The rows within the BankAccount class represent its methods.
 The columns in this table display coverage statistics for individual methods, for classes, and for the entire namespace.

 Double-click the row for the Debit method.

 The Class1.cs source-code file opens to the Debit method.
-In this file you can see code highlighting.
-Lines highlighted green were exercised in the test run, and lines highlighted red were not.
+In this file, you can see code highlighting.
+Lines highlighted light blue were exercised in the test run, lines highlighted beige were partially exercised and lines highlighted reddish brown were not exercised at all.
 By scrolling, you can see the coverage for the other methods in this file.

-If you checked the box for TestProject1.dll in step 7, you can open Class1Test.cs, the source-code file containing your unit tests, to see which test methods were exercised.
-The same highlighting scheme applies: green indicates exercised code; red indicates a code path that was untraveled in the test run.
+If you selected the check box for TestProject1.dll in step 7, you can open Class1Test.cs, the source-code file that contains your unit tests, to see which test methods were exercised.
+The same highlighting scheme applies: light blue indicates exercised code; beige indicates a partially exercised code path, and reddish brown indicates a code path that was untraveled in the test run.